Part 1 - Letters to the Seven Churches [1-3]

 - eyes = he sees everything.
 Feet = action, strength.

-- is this woman really called Jezebel? no. The Jezebel spirit is sexual immorality and worship of idols.
-Most pagan religions at that time were sex-basedsex with prostitutes was “worship”.
-They were mixing pagan beliefs and Christianity.
+- The Jezebel spirit is sexual immorality and worship of idols.
+Most pagan religions at that time were sex-based—sex with prostitutes was “worship”.
+These people were bringing pagan practices into Christianity.

-- punishment was disease. other places in Bible connect sin with sicknesse.g.
-James “confess your sins and be healed”; CorinthLord’s Supper, some were sick and dying.
+- punishment was disease. other places in Bible connect sin with sickness—e.g. James “confess your sins and be healed”; Corinth—Lord’s Supper, some were sick and dying.
 But we must be careful not to always equate sickness and sin.
 E.g. blind man, Jesus said no one had sinned.
 Not all sickness is a result of sin, but we must accept that it is a possibility.

-- “deep secrets of Satan”this is the beginning of Gnosticism.
+- “deep secrets of Satan”—this is the beginning of Gnosticism.
 Initiation and inner secrets.
-Reminds us of FreeMasons.
+Reminds us of Freemasons.

 - rod of iron = you will rule with Jesus.